 I would never dine with another man alone.
 And sorry, ladies, I also would be livid if my husband dined with you alone.
 For whatever reason, no matter how businesslike the meeting.

 Now before you start labeling me as a jealousy-ridden woman who doesn’t trust her husband to keep his pants on, hear me out.
-My husband, thankfully (and sometimes for reasons I can’t fathom) is crazy about me.
+My husband, thankfully (and sometimes for reasons I can’t fathom), is crazy about me.
 Over our years of knowing each other, he has given me no reason to be jealous.
 Many others are not so fortunate.
-But still, regardless how head-over-heels in love with me he may be, I still wouldn’t be comfortable with him dining with another woman alone.
+Still, regardless how head-over-heels in love with me he may be, I still wouldn’t be comfortable with him dining with another woman alone.

 Well first of all, let’s just be clear that for me, this applies to all men above the age of puberty outside of certain professional and emergency situations.
 While the other man may be asexual, homosexual, or for whatever reason, never attracted to me, I still have to define what my boundaries are due to my own orientation.
 And while those boundaries may seem extreme, for someone like me, they make perfect sense.

 Here are a few things that others will notice within a few seconds of meeting me: